sammyd/iOS8-day-by-day-book/manuscript/06-unit-test-performance.md

 This approach is a common improvement to a moving average - keeping a running sum means that the same sum operation is not repeated for every output value.

-To see how this fairs in comparison to the original implemention, you can just update the test class as follows:
+To see how this fairs in comparison to the original implementation, you can just update the test class as follows:

     let calculatorCreator : () -> MovingAverageCalculator = { return BetterMovingAverageCalculator() }